DURATION

 Frequently asked questions about La Traviata

-How much do La Traviata tickets cost?
+How much do the La Traviata opera tickets cost?

-What age is La Traviata appropriate for?
+What age is the opera appropriate for?

 What is La Traviata about?